The end of the day depletion is real.

 Will this really work for me?

-Yes — by restoring the conditions that clarity and capacity require.
+Yes.
+Not through willpower or perfection — but by restoring the conditions your clarity and capacity actually require to return.

 Your Next Step